mc2-project/secure-xgboost/doc/build.rst

 Building the Targets
 ==================

-1. Clone the repository recursively:
+1. **Clone the repository recursively**:

    .. code-block:: bash

       git clone --recursive https://github.com/mc2-project/secure-xgboost.git

+2. **Configure the build parameters listed in** ``CMakeLists.txt``.

+   * ``CLIENT_LIST``: This is a list of usernames of all parties in the collaboration.
+   * ``SIGNER_PUB_FILE``: Path to the file containing the enclave developer's public key.
+This is used during remote attestation to authenticate the enclaves.
+   * ``SIGNER_KEY_FILE``: Path to the file containing the enclave developer's private key.
+This is used to sign the enclave while building it.
+   * ``CA_CERT_FILE``: Path to the file containing the root certificate.
+Th enclaves use this certificate to authenticate the clients.

-2. Configure the enclave parameters listed in ``CMakeLists.txt``; these parameters are used by the Open Enclave SDK to configure the enclave build.
+   In addition, the following parameters are used by Open Enclave to configure the enclave build.

    * ``OE_DEBUG``: Set this parameter to 0 to build the enclave in release mode, or 1 to build in debug mode.
    * ``OE_NUM_HEAP_PAGES``: The amount of heap memory (in pages) committed to the enclave; this is the maximum amount of heap memory available to your enclave application.